JosefJ/GMevents/events/chainlink/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
+  -
-  Enjoy sweeping views of the city while celebrating Halloween and the 10 year anniversary of the Bitcoin whitepaper.
-Come along for discussions about how decentralization will change the world, smart contracts, oracles, and fun.
+    "Enjoy sweeping views of the city while celebrating Halloween and the 10 year anniversary of the Bitcoin whitepaper.
+Come along for discussions about how decentralization will change the world, smart contracts, oracles, and fun."

-  Thank you!
+  -
+    "Thank you!"

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28